 Salesforce Sales Analytics is a mobile app that supplements Salesforce CRM data with dynamic graphics on a mobile dashboard, keeping executives, managers, and reps up to date on recently won deals.
 The app also includes pipeline performance analytics, allowing sales leaders to compare pipeline health and revenue with previous years or within specific time frames, helping them better identify and attribute spikes or lulls in business.

-What it does: Simplifies team communication and training within one central platform.
+What it does: Simplifies team communication within one central platform

-Monday.com is a web-based platform that permits managers to assign tasks, facilitate collaboration, and monitor team performance in addition to lead, contact, and deal management.
-Managers can also create custom plans for new hires in the form of a checklist with due dates, regulating training and reducing the amount of time it takes for new reps to become onboarded and fully productive.
+Monday.com is a web-based platform that allows managers to assign tasks, facilitate collaboration, and monitor team performance in addition to lead, contact, and deal management.
+Managers can also create custom task lists in the form of a checklist with due dates to keep everyone on track.

-What it costs: Ranges from free to $40 per user, per month.
+What it costs: Ranges from free to $40 per user, per month, billed annually

-SalesHandy is a small business-friendly tool and data analytics platform that is an extremely useful application for sales managers looking to track document shares and engagements.
-Sharing can be quantified per document by the number of views, average visit length, and total visit length, and sales managers can use these findings to point out which documents sales reps should use to stimulate more interest from potential buyers.
+SalesHandy is a small, business-friendly tool for tracking engagement with documents such as proposals or other client communications.
+It allows you to measure shares in terms of the number of views, average view length, and total visit length.
+Furthermore, sales managers can use these findings to point out which documents sales reps should use to stimulate more interest from potential buyers.

-SalesHandy offers a free-forever plan that includes email tracking, as well as a cost-friendly introductory plan that includes document tracking for $7 per user, per month.
+SalesHandy offers a free-forever plan that includes email tracking and a cost-friendly introductory plan that includes document tracking for $7 per user, per month.
 The middle tier is $16 per user, per month and comes with a mail merge feature, while the highest tier supports larger content-sharing campaigns for $40 per user, per month.

 12. Zoho CRM

-What it costs: Ranges from free to $30 per user, per month; a 20% discount is offered with annual billing
+What it costs: Ranges from free to $55 per user, per month; a 20% discount is offered with annual billing

 Zoho CRM is a pipeline management tool that helps sales managers and their teams provide more accurate sales forecasting.
-Product and price book management ensures that deals and price quotes reflect accurate revenue totals based on the products in consideration for purchase and their associated costs.
+Sales managers can use product price books to ensure deals and price quotes reflect accurate revenue totals based on the products in consideration for purchase and their associated costs.
 They also ensure that pipelines and revenue forecasts are accurate, leading to better inventory management and resource planning.

-Price books, products, and quoting are included with the Professional plan for a monthly price of $20 per user.
-However, less feature-inclusive plans, like Zoho’s free-forever plan for three users, or the Starter plan, costing $12 per user, are also available.
+Product price books and quotes are included with the Professional plan for a monthly price of $20 per user.
+However, less feature-inclusive plans, like Zoho’s free-forever plan for three users, or Starter plan, costing $12 per user, are also available.
 In addition, there is a whole suite of additional Zoho-branded tools like Desk and Workplace for more seamless and centralized office productivity.
 Learn more about what users think by visiting our Zoho CRM reviews page.

-What it does: Automates reporting on the effectiveness of sales activities, forecasting, and trends.
+What it does: A CRM that includes reporting on the effectiveness of sales activities, forecasting, and trends

-What it does: Allows teams to sync contact records with dashboards for real-time updates.
+What it does: A CRM that allows teams to sync contact records with dashboards for real-time updates

 Nextiva gives sales teams the same tools as many traditional business phone systems, such as call routing, voicemail, and fax.
-It features a customizable auto-attendant that prompts callers to respond with choices that will direct them to the appropriate representative, hold music, a dial-by-name directory, voicemail transcription, and business texting.
-Plus, service plans are affordable and range from $20 to $30 per month.
+It features a customizable auto-attendant that prompts callers to respond with choices that will route them to the appropriate representative, play hold music, a dial-by-name directory, voicemail transcription, and business texting.
+Learn more on our Nextiva reviews page.

 The heart of every good sales management plan is an excellent CRM for developing customer relationships.
-For example, Pipedrive is an online CRM tool that provides a visual experience to help sales managers and sales reps alike manage deals and pipelines, encourages transparency, and fosters robust communication.
-Visit Pipedrive’s website to learn more or to start a free trial today.
+For example, Pipedrive is an online CRM that provides a visual experience to help sales managers and sales reps alike manage deals and pipelines, encourages transparency, and fosters robust communication.
+Visit Pipedrive’s website to start a free trial today.